R3Conclave/conclave-core-sdk/docs/docs/enclave-configuration.md

 !!! tip
     As with `maxHeapSize`, the size is specified in bytes but you can put a `k`, `m` or `g` after the value to specify it in kilobytes, megabytes or gigabytes respectively.

+### supportLanguages
+_Default:_ `""`

+A comma separated list of languages to support though the polyglot context capability provided by GraalVM that is available when using `graalvm_native_image` enclaves.

+This allows for code in the supported languages to be parsed and invoked by the enclave giving the ability to deploy dynamic code, or to develop part of your enclave logic in a different language.

+The current version of conclave only supports JavaScript so the value for this setting can either be the default empty string or `"js"` indicating the enclave should provide support for JavaScript polyglot contexts.

+See [this page on running JavaScript in your enclave](javascript.md) for details on how to use this setting.

+!!! tip
+    This setting only applies to enclaves that are built using the `graalvm_native_image` runtime.

 ### simulation, debug and release